Iron Gates Mesolithic

 The Iron Gates Mesolithic is a Mesolithic archaeological culture dated to between 13,000 and 6,000 years cal BCE, in the Iron Gates region of the Danube River, in modern Romania and Serbia.

-The people who inhabited the Iron Gates area during this period of time have been surmised, through archaeological discoveries, to have lived a hunter-gatherer lifestyle, living off food they gather from land or from the Danube River.
-Varying burial practices have also been observed by these people.
+The people who inhabited the Iron Gates area during this period of time have been surmised, through archaeological discoveries, to have lived a hunter-gatherer lifestyle, living off food they gathered from the land or from the Danube River.
+Varying burial practices have also been discovered.

 Major sites within this archaeological complex include Lepenski Vir.
 Despite a foraging economy, stages at this site dated at c.
-6300–6000 BCE have been described as "the first city in Europe", due to its permanency, organisation, as well as the sophistication of its architecture and construction techniques.
-Lepenski Vir consists of one large settlement with around 10 satellite villages.
+6300–6000 BCE have been described as "the first city in Europe", due to its permanency, organisation, and the sophistication of its architecture and construction techniques.
+Lepenski Vir consists of one large settlement with around ten satellite villages.
 Numerous piscine sculptures and peculiar architecture have been found at the site.

 Archaeology

 Survey and Site Discovery

 During the 1960s to the 1980s the Yugoslav and Romanian governments constructed two hydroelectric dams along the Danube River.
-The first dam (Iron Gates I) was constructed between 1964-1971, and the second (Iron Gates II) between 1977-1984.
-Archaeological survey during this period lead to the discovery of over 50 caves and other sites in this area, which together with more excavations lead to many discoveries of ancient artefacts, burial sites and art.
+The first dam (Iron Gates I) was constructed between 1964 and 1971, and the second (Iron Gates II) between 1977 and 1984.
+Archaeological surveys during this period led to the discovery of over 50 caves and other sites in this area, which together with more excavations led to many discoveries of ancient artefacts, burial sites and art.
 The study of these findings, through scientific methods such as carbon dating and isotope analysis, revealed that they date back to the Mesolithic and Early Neolithic periods.

-Most of the sites discovered during the time the dams were being built are now submerged underwater due to those respective dams, however since the 90s new excavations have been recommenced.
+Most of the sites discovered during the time the dams were being built are now submerged underwater due to the dams; however since the 1990s new excavations have recommenced.

 Methods and Practices

 Improvements in archaeological techniques have led to increasingly accurate findings and more information of the location and people who inhabited the Iron Gates during the Mesolithic period.
-Methods such as carbon dating and stable isotope analysis from soil samples and human remains from burial sites, have led archaeologists to more accurately find what time period these people lived in and the genetics of the people who resided in the Iron Gates Mesolithic.
-An example of which is the use of isotopic analysis of nitrogen and sulphur to determine the diets of the people in comparison to other parts of Europe.
+Carbon dating and stable isotope analysis from soil samples and human remains from burial sites have allowed archaeologists to more accurately determine the time period these people lived in and the genetics of the people who resided in the Iron Gates Mesolithic.
+One example of this is the use of isotopic analysis of nitrogen and sulphur to determine the diets of the people in comparison to other parts of Europe.